Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

 ## Problem Statement
 https://www.mysterytwisterc3.org/images/challenges/mtc3-cli-02-autokey-en.pdf

-Essentially, the objective is to decode the ciphered text CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY knowing that one of the words in the plaintext is hello.
+Essentially, the objective is to decode the ciphered text CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY knowing that one of the words in the plaintext is world.

 ## Solving The Problem